 The Community Foundation of Lorain County will host “LUSH” ~ An Exhibition and Sale of Original Works by Master Printmaker David C. Jansheski in the Beth K. Stocker Art Gallery at Lorain County Community College.
-The show runs May 31 through June 20, 2018.
+The show ends September 14, 2018.

 Now, an endowment created before he passed in 2014 is supporting the Arts and arts education in Lorain County.
 The David C. Jansheski Fund for the Arts in 2017 supported a Lorain Arts Council mural project through a $5,214 grant.